GetLevvel/katacoda-scenarios/rhoar-vertx/audit-service/00-intro.md

 In this chapter we are going to cover: * advanced asynchronous orchestration * asynchronous JDBC * Vert.x Web to build REST API * Managing secrets with OpenShift

-**1. Accessing data asynchronously**
+**Accessing data asynchronously**

 As said previously, Vert.x is asynchronous and you must never block the event loop.
-And you know what’s definitely blocking ?
+And you know what’s definitely blocking?
 Database accesses and more particularly JDBC!
 Fortunately, Vert.x provides a JDBC client that is asynchronous.

 The principle is simple (and is applied to all clients accessing blocking systems):